`The peculiar risk lay in the possibility of

 me to suit our human needs.

-`This adjustment, I say, must have been done, and done well;
+`This adjustment, I say, must have been done,

 done indeed for all Time, in the space of Time across which my